Download Careers360 App

 Anaemia symptoms - Symptoms & Causes

-Edited By Irshad Anwar | Updated on Jul 02, 2025 05:23 PM IST
+Edited By Irshad Anwar | Updated on Jul 30, 2025 06:56 PM IST

 This Story also Contains

-1. Types of Anaemia
+2. Types of Anaemia

-2. Symptoms of Anaemia
+3. Symptoms of Anaemia

-3. Causes of Anaemia
+4. Causes of Anaemia

-4. Risk factors of Anaemia
+5. Risk Factors of Anaemia

-5. Diagnosis of Anaemia
+6. Diagnosis of Anaemia

-6. Treatment of Anaemia
+7. Treatment of Anaemia

 What is Anaemia?

-Although anaemia can take many different forms, iron deficiency anaemia is the most common.
+Although anaemia can take many different forms, iron deficiency in anaemia is the most common.
 By increasing your intake of iron, you can start to reduce the symptoms of this type of anaemia.
 While some forms of anaemia are mild and transient, others can be lifelong.
 Some basic facts about anaemia are discussed below:

 • Some of the basic symptoms of anaemia are fatigue, weakness, pale skin, breathlessness and dizziness.

-• Some types of anaemia may include iron deficiency, vitamin b12 deficiency, and folate deficiency and even it can be related to some kind of chronic disease.
+• Some types of anaemia may include iron deficiency, vitamin B12 deficiency, and folate deficiency, and it can even be related to some kind of chronic disease.

 Types of Anaemia